soundsaboutriso2020/soundsaboutriso2020.github.io/_works/macolen.md

 year: 2019
 price: 25
 desc: Amazing illustration by Alejandra Ballesteros, a Mexican artist.
 One of many co-editions wi've made during our "printshop, art shop, publishing house" time.
 We invite illustrators and artists to collaborate with us.
 We edit and print.
 In the end, we give half of the production to the artist and sell the other half in our workshop (now an online store) to invite someone else.
-size: 11x11 inches
+size: 11" x 11"
 color: Yellow, Bright Red, Medium blue, Black
-notes: -your wildest dreams, Made with love
+specs: your wildest dreams, Made with love
 ---